 Art.
-5. If a coach encounters serious family problems or illness that makes him or her unable to fulfill their coaching duties, the WPPA board should be notified.
+2. If a coach encounters serious family problems or illness that makes him or her unable to fulfill their coaching duties, the appropriate league commissioner should be notified.
 The board will do whatever it can to help the team during the coach's absence.

 Art.
-6. The WPPA President will appoint commissioners subject to WPPA Board approval.
+3. The WPPA President will appoint commissioners subject to WPPA Board approval.

 Art.
-7. Each commissioner may have an assistant.
+4. Each commissioner may have an assistant.